2018 Santa Fe High School shooting

-2018 mass shooting in Texas, U.S.
+Mass shooting in Texas, U.S.

 On May 18, 2018, a school shooting occurred at Santa Fe High School in Santa Fe, Texas, United States, in the Houston metropolitan area.
 Ten people – eight students and two teachers – were fatally shot, and thirteen others were wounded.
 Dimitrios Pagourtzis, a 17-year-old student at the school, was taken into custody.
-The shooting is the eighth-deadliest school shooting in the United States.

 Pagourtzis was charged with murder and assault, and with eleven federal crimes that cannot be disclosed as he was a minor at the time of the shooting.
-He was declared incompetent to stand trial shortly after being charged, and as of January 2025 is still considered incompetent.
+He was declared incompetent to stand trial shortly after being charged, and as of March 2026 is still considered incompetent.

 Pagourtzis, his parents, and the manufacturer of the weapons that were used in the shooting were named in a civil lawsuit by some of the victims' families.
 A jury found Pagourtzis and the weapons manufacturer responsible for the killings, but his parents not responsible.

 Background

 The Santa Fe Independent School District has an active shooter plan, and two armed police officers that interacted with students in the school.
 In the year prior to the shooting, the school district leadership made plans to arm teachers and staff through the Texas School Marshal Program.

+The shooting occurred three months after the Parkland high school shooting.
+One month before the shooting, students at Santa Fe High School participated in the March for Our Lives protests.